All for Love (play): Act Five

 Antony takes Cleopatra's naval fleet and attacks Caesar.
 The fleet he leads betrays him as his soldiers greet their opponents like old friends.
 Together, they turn to attack Alexandria.
 When Cleopatra hears of this Alexas tells her to flee and that he will attempt to make amends with Caesar.
 Cleopatra tells him this would make him a traitor and that he cannot go to Caesar.
 Cleopatra flees and Alexas is left behind.
 Antony and Ventidius meet up and prepare to fight.
 Alexas, in order to save his own life, concocts a lie, telling Antony that Cleopatra is dead.
 Antony then tells Ventidius to end his life, but Ventidius refuses and kills himself.
-With Ventidius dead, Antony then tries and fails to commit suicide.
+With Ventidius dead, Antony then attempts suicide though survives.
 Cleopatra then comes in and sees Antony, still living, but on the verge of death.
 Antony dies.
 Cleopatra then kills herself, as do her ladies-in-waiting, all by the biting of snakes.
 Serapion delivers their eulogy as the remaining characters await the appearance of the victorious Caesar Augustus.